ItaÃº Unibanco: 4Q20 results and conference calls

 (44-20) 319-84884 (UK)

-The conference calIs will also be archived in audio format on the sarne website.
-To access the audio replay of the conference calIs, which will be available until February 9th, 2021, dial (55 11) 3193-1012 or (55 11) 2820-4012.
+The conference calls will also be archived in audio format on the same website.
+To access the audio replay of the conference calls, which will be available until February 9th, 2021, dial (55 11) 3193-1012 or (55 11) 2820-4012.
 Access codes: 8193390# (call in Portuguese) and 1735790# (call in English).
-On the morning of the conference calls, the slide presentations will be available for viewing and downloading. lf you have any technical issues, please contact Choruscall customer service at [email protected]
+On the morning of the conference calls, the slide presentations will be available for viewing and downloading.
+If you have any technical issues, please contact Choruscall customer service at [email protected]

 itau.com.br/investor-relations